Communio-Templorum/bylaws/Articles-of-Incorporation.md

 The Corporation will have members.

-Membership in the Corporation and the Curiae shall not be denied or abridged by race, color, ethnicity, sex, gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.
+Any person may choose to join the Corporation as a non-voting member.

+All Members of the Curiae shall be recognized as non-voting members of the Corporation.
+Other qualifications and
+requirements to be considered as an Active Member of the Corporation shall be set in the Bylaws.

 No person can be denoted as a Member of the Corporation or any Curiae without their express permission.